HannaRos/Cakile-GBS-scripts/README.txt

 GBS_Cakile_R:
-Text file containing the R script used for analysis and visualisation -PCA and faststructure visualisation for the global thinned dataset -PCA and faststructure visualisation for the C. edentula native range dataset -Faststructure visualisation for the C. edentula global dataset -PCA and faststructure visualisation for the C. maritima native range dataset -selection of SNPs for Newhybrids
+Text file containing the R script used for analysis and visualisation -PCA and Admixture visualisation for the global thinned dataset -selection of SNPs for Newhybrids
 -HIest data preparation, analysis and visualisation -Spearman correlation test
--Population statistic on global thinned dataset
+-Population statistic on global thinned dataset -Treemix analysis